Employer of Record (EOR) Services in Malaysia

 Maternity Leave and Paternity Leave

 In Malaysia, female employees in the private sector are granted a paid maternity leave of 98 consecutive days, with full payment.
 This leave begins 30 days before the expected due date.
+Note that maternity leave benefits are applicable only for a female employee's first five surviving children.

 The employee has the option to rejoin work at any time within the 98-day period, subject to her employer's agreement and certification of her fitness to work by a medical professional.